Corn nut

 Corn nuts, also known as toasted corn, are a snack food made of roasted or deep-fried corn kernels.
 It is referred to as cancha in Peru, chulpi in Ecuador, kikones in Spain, and cornick in the Philippines.

 Preparation

 Corn nuts are prepared by soaking whole corn kernels in water for three days, then deep-frying them in oil until they are hard and brittle.

 The kernels are soaked because they shrink during the harvesting and cleaning process, and rehydration returns them to their original size.
+They can be made at home using an air fryer or by frying or baking.

 History

-Originated in Peru and are called cancha, where they have been prepared for over 1,000 years and still are to this day.
-You can find them in Ecuador and Brazil as well.
+Corn nuts were first made by Native Americans in a form called parched corn.
+The native Americans used them as a lightweight easy to carry nutritious food.
+Corn nuts also had an early start in Peru and are called cancha, where they have been prepared for over 1,000 years.
+They are found in Ecuador and Brazil as well.